RAF WOODBRIDGE HISTORY

-During 1941 the Air Ministry identified the requirement for a number of emergency runways on the east coast of England.
+During 1941 the Air Ministry identified the requirement for a number of emergency runways on the east coast of England after RAF Wittering began to be used for this purpose.
+The 4500 yard grassed runway at the Cambridgeshire airfield soon became blocked by damaged aircraft that had made emergency landings.
+This severely hampered the station’s normal flying operations and consequently its contribution to the war effort.
 On the 5th August 1942 a meeting at the Air Ministry in London decided that three emergency runways would be built at Woodbridge in Suffolk, Carnaby in Yorkshire and Manston in Kent.

 The site chosen for RAF Woodbridge, or RAF Sutton Heath as it was originally named, was in the middle of Tangham and Rendlesham Forests.
 The locality was ideal for an airfield, being sparsely populated with a clear, unobstructed approach from both the east and the west and, more importantly, fog did not appear to be a big problem in the area.
 There was one major obstacle that did need to be overcome however, over one million trees needed to be felled and cleared away before construction could begin.
-The felling and clearing was carried out and construction of the massive 3000-yard long, 250-yard wide and 160-acre concrete runway began.
-In addition to the concrete runway provision was made for two grassed areas at either end of the runway, each 500 yards long, to deal with the possibility of an aircraft under or overshooting.
+This was met with protests by local residents who were unhappy with the prospect of such a large plantation being destroyed.
+Nevertheless the felling and clearing was carried out and construction of the massive 3000-yard long, 250-yard wide and 160-acre concrete runway began.
+In addition to the concrete runway, provision was made for two grassed areas at either end of the runway, each 500 yards long, to deal with the possibility of an aircraft under- or over-shooting.

 From 19th to 24th March 1945 the airfield took on a new role.
 Woodbridge was temporarily closed for emergency landings due to its involvement in the build-up for Operation Varsity – the airborne support for the U.S. Ninth and British Second Armies crossing of the Rhine.
 The enormous air armada consisted of more than 1,500 USAAF aircraft and gliders and 1,200 RAF aircraft and gliders.
 Fighter cover was provided by 880 aircraft from both the USAAF and RAF.
 The size of this operation can only be appreciated when you consider that there was a time-span of two-and-a-half hours covering the first and last aircraft.
 60 Halifax tow aircraft from Nos.
 298 and 644 Squadrons and 60 gliders (48 Hamilcars and 12 Horsas), containing troops, tanks and other armoured vehicles, departed from Woodbridge at 06:00 on 24th March, all were airborne within 40 minutes.
 Although Operation Varsity was deemed a success there were substantial Allied casualties.